Royal Belfast Academical Institution: Sports and societies

-There are numerous clubs and societies, a school orchestra, choir and band, a contingent of the Combined Cadet Force, Scouts and Explorer Scouts (74th) and a community service group.
+Clubs and societies include a school orchestra, choir and band, a contingent of the Combined Cadet Force, Scouts and Explorer Scouts (74th) and a community service group.

 Sport

-The school offers a wide selection of sports, with rugby union being the most dominant.
-Inst have won the Ulster Schools Cup outright 32 times along with four shared titles, winning the cup most recently in 2017 against Methodist College Belfast.
+The school offers sports, with rugby union being the most dominant.
+RBAI have won the Ulster Schools Cup outright 33 times along with four shared titles, winning the cup most recently in 2024 for a back to back win against Ballymena Academy.
 Rugby and hockey are played in the winter; athletics, cricket (played at Osborne Park) and lawn tennis occupy the summer months; badminton, fencing, rowing, squash and swimming (including water polo and life-saving) take place throughout the year.
 Teams representing the school take part not only in matches and activities within the province, but also in events open to all schools in the United Kingdom.

-The 1st XI consistently feature in the finals of all three competitions they enter (The Irish Schools Tournament, The McCullough Cup and the Burney Cup).
+The 1st XI has featured in the finals of all three competitions they enter (The Irish Schools Tournament, The McCullough Cup and the Burney Cup).
 In 2016 four Instonians played Olympic hockey, three for Ireland and one for Great Britain.
-In recent times other school sports have also been more frequently making headlines.
-Inst is one of only four schools in Northern Ireland to participate in competitive rowing.
-In 2005 the first ever Inst crew travelled to the Henley Royal Regatta in England.
-It regularly participates in various regattas throughout Ireland and abroad.
+RBAI is one of only four schools in Northern Ireland to participate in competitive rowing.
+In 2005 the first ever RBAI crew travelled to the Henley Royal Regatta in England.
+It participates in various regattas throughout Ireland and abroad.

 In 1952 the school sent a team to the British Schools Athletic Championship at the White City, London.
 German schools also participated.
-Inst won the 4 x 110 yards relay.
+RBAI won the 4 x 110 yards relay.